Mophs/mophs.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+# Old personal statement
+# My work is an exploration of the space between art and technical implementation.
+# Systems and details are important parts of my creative process.
+# I bring together specific knowledge, techniques and workflows from a broad range of domains as part of my problem solving
+# process, striving to create robust design solutions which are as maintainable as they are efficient.

 layout: home
 title: About
 ---

-My work is an exploration of the space between art and technical implementation.
-Systems and details are important parts of my creative process.
-I bring together specific knowledge, techniques and workflows from a broad range of domains as part of my problem solving process, striving to create robust design solutions which are as maintainable as they are efficient.

 {%include gallery_landing.html %}

-### Skills & Background
+## *Technical + Artist*

+Ongoing explorations into the tech in art & the artistry of tech.
+Cross-disciplinary designer, workflow and systems enthusiast.

 {% include collapsible.html title="Software" txt="